This sweet, simple Homemade Mango Jam is a cinch to make and requires just a few ingredients. It's delicious with cake, muffins, or on toast.

 So what are you waiting for?
 Squeeze those mangoes, and if they're ready, turn them into delightful mango jam!

-The recipe for Homemade Mango Jam is below, and I have a few other fruity recipes that you might just like!
+The recipe for homemade Mango Jam is below.
+Here are more fruity recipes that you'll like!

 💬 What do you think of this mango jam?
-Leave a comment and rating below.
+Leave a comment below.

 📖 Recipe